ADAC classification criteria

 Not all criteria are equally important to campers.
 That´s why the different campsite characteristics weigh differently on the ADAC Classification.

-Rating sanitary facilities
+Rating sanitary

 • toilets